Meet the founder

 “My fifth grade reading teacher, Mr. Daniel Bloch, asked us, “If you could have one super human power, what would it be”?
 I thought of Jesus and how he healed the sick and injured.
 My dad became sick with lung cancer and passed away when I was five years old.
 He was a good man and a brave, outstanding father.
 I thought about how I wish someone could’ve healed my dad.
 My verbal response to Mr. Bloch was, “healing hands”, and he smiled.
 And that started it.

 I spent a lot of years looking for ways to heal people or protect people.
-Fire company, CNA work, lifeguard experience, Marine Corps- all things in that realm.
+I ended up getting hurt while on active duty (stateside).
 When Dr. Brian Tuckey treated me the first time after nothing else worked to heal my injury, life made sense how it all led to that day.
 And I wanted to be like Brian.

 What I do with my hands to heal people will never be as miraculous as how Jesus healed others through God.
 The work I’m learning would not have cured my dad’s cancer.
 Nevertheless, what I do to heal others with my hands is important because it can help people improve their wellness in advance of catastrophic situations.
 It helps people experience a better quality of life and healing.